stanleycyang/hippy/README.md

 ## Purpose

-> A simplistic and easy way to write ReactJS code.
+> A simplistic generator for ReactJS.

 The current ecosystem will support `Flux`, Facebook's official framework for unidirectional data flow with React.